renegadebio/renegade-labdevice/README.md

 udevadm trigger
 ```

-You may have to unplug and replug your printer.
 Ensure the device you specified on the `SYMLINK` line shows up, e.g: `/dev/dymo/labelwriter-01010112345600`.

 Now re-install your printer, but this time using the new `/dev/` path for your device URI like so: